Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Acknowledgements

 \section{Acknowledgements}

-The authors thank Asier Izquierdo for discussions.
-S.M. was supported by the Basque Government through IKUR strategy and through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033, PID2020-112948GB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe".
-S.L. acknowledges funding from the Spanish MICINN with funding from European Union NextGenerationEU (PRTRC17.I1) and the Generalitat de Catalunya, and from the Spanish Agencia Estatal de Investigaci\'on and the MICCINN (grant PID2022-141283NB-I00).
+The authors thank A. Izquierdo for discussions.
+S.M. is a recipient of an APART-MINT Fellowship of the Austrian Academy of Sciences at the Atominstitut of the Technische Universit\"at Wien and was supported by BCAM-IKUR, funded by the Basque Government by the IKUR Strategy and by the European Union NextGenerationEU/PRTR, the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+S.L. was funded in whole or in part by the National Science Centre, Poland 2024/54/E/ST2/00451, by the Polish National Agency for Academic Exchange under the Strategic Partnership Programme grant BNI/PST/2023/1/00013/U/00001, from the Spanish MICINN with funding from European Union NextGenerationEU (PRTRC17.I1) and the Generalitat de Catalunya, and from the Spanish Agencia Estatal de Investigaci\'on and the MICINN (grant PID2022-141283NB-I00).
 J.S. was supported by Grant PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe" as well as by the Basque Government through Grant No.\ IT1470-22.
+For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.